 In other words, it’s crazy difficult to pick which of the many accomplishments in his long and storied legal career is his most significant.
 But it’s easy to pick one that probably isn’t his most significant: Thurgood Marshall has been mentioned by name on the LSAT more than any other historical figure.
-And really, that means there have just been a couple Reading Comprehension passage about him and a few Logical Reasoning questions that mentioned him.
+And really, that means there have just been a couple Reading Comprehension passages about him and a few Logical Reasoning questions that mentioned him.

-So when Marshall — the new film about an early case a young Thurgood took as an attorney for the NAACP — came out, we were first in line to see it.
+So when Marshall — the new film about a case a young Thurgood tried as an attorney for the NAACP — came out, we were first in line to see it.
 OK, we were not actually first in line.
 Chance the Rapper — who bought all of the tickets to the film at a few Chicago theaters and invited fans to see it for free — was first in line.
 He was even more stoked than we were about the film, but that dude is positively gleeful.

 Anyway, we were still very excited to get a hit of uncut Thurgood Marshall on celluloid this weekend.
 And I am eager to share my review: It’s a well-acted and briskly-paced courtroom drama with far too little Thurgood Marshall in it.